prestonharberts/bib/Bible/isa51.md

 > Happiness and joy will overwhelm them;
 > Grief and suffering will disappear.
 ###### ¶ 12
->  “ I, I am the one who consoles you.
+> “I, I am the one who consoles you.
->  “ Why are you afraid of mortal men,
+> “Why are you afraid of mortal men,
->  “ Of mere human beings who are as short-lived as grass?
+> “Of mere human beings who are as short-lived as grass?
 ###### 13
->  “ Why do you forget the LORD, who made you,
+> “Why do you forget the LORD, who made you,
->  “ Who stretched out the sky
+> “Who stretched out the sky
->  “ And founded the earth?
+> “And founded the earth?
->  “ Why do you constantly tremble all day long
+> “Why do you constantly tremble all day long
->  “ At the anger of the oppressor,
+> “At the anger of the oppressor,
->  “ When he makes plans to destroy?
+> “When he makes plans to destroy?
->  “ Where is the anger of the oppressor?
+> “Where is the anger of the oppressor?
 ###### 14
->  “ The one who suffers will soon be released;
+> “The one who suffers will soon be released;
->  “ He will not die in prison,
+> “He will not die in prison,
->  “ He will not go hungry.
+> “He will not go hungry.
 ###### 15
->  “ I am the LORD your God,
+> “I am the LORD your God,
->  “ Who churns up the sea so that its waves surge.
+> “Who churns up the sea so that its waves surge.
->  “ The LORD of Heaven’s Armies is his name!”
+> “The LORD of Heaven’s Armies is his name!”
 ## Zion’s Time to Celebrate
 ###### 16
->  “ I commission you as my spokesman;
+> “I commission you as my spokesman;
->  “ I cover you with the palm of my hand,
+> “I cover you with the palm of my hand,
->  “ To establish the sky and to found the earth,
+> “To establish the sky and to found the earth,
->  “ To say to Zion, ‘You are my people.’”
+> “To say to Zion, ‘You are my people.’”
 ###### ¶ 17
 > Wake up!
 Wake up!
 > Get up, O Jerusalem!